A painting of a raven in Ozark pigment oil paints by Madison Woods.

 Detour for a Thirsty Raven | Raven Painting

-This raven painting is my largest yet.
-It’s larger than my largest watercolor of the Brahman cow at 37″ x 29″.
+This raven painting is my largest painting yet.
 The substrate is a birch board with three coats of white gesso.
-All of the colored pigments are Ozark and locally foraged, but I use purchased white pigment to make adjustments and highlights.
+All of the colored pigments are Ozark and locally foraged, but I use purchased titanium white pigment to make a white paint.

 Detour for a Thirsty Raven